davidtrussler/DLT_React/README.md

 # DLT_React

-##Project set up to investigate the use of React
+## Project set up to investigate the use of React

 Initially based on React.js Succinctly by Samer Buna

 GitHub branches based on chapters of this
+- 4) React Components
   - reusable-components
+  - timer-component